iraK21/BuildH2O/README.md

-There are two kinds of threads, oxygen and hydrogen.
+There are two kinds of threads, myOxygen and hydrogen.

 In order to assemble these threads into water molecules, we have to create a barrier that makes each thread wait until a complete molecule is ready to proceed.